It Is (Should Be) All About The HERO6 For GoPro Bulls

 Of course, even beyond financial opportunity, one must entertain the idea that if GoPro Plus is wildly successful, it could in fact make the GoPro brand more "sticky."
 That is, if consumers already have footage stored on the GoPro cloud, perhaps they'll be easier convinced to stick with the company as new products are released.

-For now, I'll just leave you with my belief that -- everything else aside -- the camera business can continue to carry this company in the near-term, although not for huge investment gains, but enough to reverse the down-trend.
-However, longer-term, investors really need the company to deliver on something else to be a truly exciting investment.
+For now, I'll just leave you with my belief that - everything else aside - the camera business can continue to carry this company in the near term, although not for huge investment gains, but enough to reverse the down-trend.
+However, longer term, investors really need the company to deliver on something else to be a truly exciting investment.

 Disclosure: I am/we are long GPRO.